 Members and officers of the APs shall be appointed by the Council for a period of three years without term limits and may be removed or reappointed at the pleasure of the Council.
 Appointment of new members may be made during any Council session.

 The presence of a fishing violation is an important aspect in consideration of an AP appointment.
-The Council has determined: 1) Applicable fishing violations include only violations of federally managed species in either State or Federal waters; 2) Individuals are ineligible to serve on an AP within three years of the time that the violation was adjudicated; and, 3) Vessel owners shall not automatically be held responsible for violations by a crew member when the owner is not present.
+The Council has determined: 1) Applicable fishing violations include only violations of federally managed species in either State or Federal waters, regardless of the penalty (i.e., written warning, civil fine, criminal conviction); 2) Individuals are ineligible to serve on an AP within three years of the final finding of liability through adjudication, settlement, or default.
+A finding of liability is final after any applicable appeal period expires; and, 3) Vessel owners shall not automatically be held responsible for violations by a crew member when the owner is not present.
+If an individual who is currently serving on an AP is found to have a fishing violation that meets the preceding criteria, subsequent to their appointment, the decision to maintain or remove the individual from the AP is at the Council's discretion.